dan-kir/terraform-aws-ec2-instance/README.md

 Terraform Variables
 --------------
-The following is configurable in `terraform-aws-ec2-instance.auto.tfvars`
+The following is configurable in `variables.tfvars`
 * Region and Availability Zone
 * AMI IDs
 * Application Credentials